 A primary total knee involves the removal and replacement of the joint surface of the femur and the tibia on both the medial (inner) and lateral (outer) sides.
 A single femoral prosthesis and a single tibial prosthesis are used.
 The tibial prosthesis may be one component, but it is more commonly two that are put together at the time of surgery.
-Usually, a metal tray fits over the cut surface of the tibia, with a plastic insert that fits inside the tray to make the tibial prosthesis.
+Usually, a metal tray fits over the cut surface of the tibia with a plastic insert that fits inside the tray to make the tibial prosthesis.
 This then articulates with the single femoral replacement.
-A primary total knee replacement may or may not, have the under surface of the patella replaced.
+A primary total knee replacement may or may not have the under-surface of the patella replaced.

 Primary total knee replacement has the lowest rate of revision compared to all other types of primary knee replacement.
-Men have a slightly higher rate of revision compared to women.
+Men have a sliahtly higher rate of revision compared to women.
 The most important patient factor identified by the Registry that influences the rate of revision, is age at the time of surgery; the younger the patient the higher the subsequent rate of revision.
-Patients less than 55 years of age at the time of surgery, have a 15.8% chance of being revised at 17 years.
-The rate of revision declines as patients get older and in patients aged over 75 years, for those that live another 14 years only, 3.6% end up being revised.
+Patients less than 55 years of age at the time of surgery, have a 17.8% chance of being revised at 18 years.
+The rate of revision declines as patients get older and in patients aged over 75 years, for only those that live another 18 years, 3.6% end up being revised.

 There is only a small variation in the outcome of knee replacement related to the type of fixation used to hold the tibial and femoral components tightly to bone.
 Hybrid fixation has the lowest rate of revision, but the difference is not major.
-Cemented fixation has a lower rate of revision compared to cementless fixation, but again the difference is not very large.
-However, there are some differences depending on the intrinsic stability of the knee replacement (see below).
+Cemented fixation has a lower rate of revision compared to cementless fixation but this varies depending on whether the total knee replacement is minimally or posterior stabilised.
 Minimally stabilised knees do best, if at the very least the tibial component is cemented.
 Posterior stabilised knees do best when both the tibial and femoral components are cemented to the bone.

 An important difference between hip and knee replacement is what keeps the artificial joint surfaces from moving out of position.
 This is referred to as the stability of the joint.
-An unstable joint is one where there are additional unnatural movements between the joint articulating surfaces.
-The very extreme example of this is when the articulating surfaces come apart.
+An unstable joint has additional unnatural movements between the joint articulating surfaces.
+The very extreme example of this is when the articulatina surfaces come apart.
 This is referred to as dislocation.
 There can also be lesser degrees of unnatural movement that can cause problems with the function of an artificial joint without the joint actually dislocating.
 In general, the stability of the joint is dependent on the shape of the joint as well as the soft tissues (muscles and ligaments) around the joint.
 If everything is working correctly, the combination of these factors allows normal movement and prevents unnatural movements between the joint surfaces.
 As the hip is a ball inside a socket joint, there is a lot of stability simply because of the shape.
 This is not the case with knee replacement, where two relatively flat surfaces articulate with each other.
 The stability of the knee joint is much more dependent on surrounding soft tissues and in particular ligaments that hold these joint surfaces in place and in the correct alignment.
 Quite often in patients receiving a knee replacement, one or more of these ligaments may already be damaged.
-In order to address this issue, primary total knee replacement can vary depending on the additional built-in stability that may be required.
+In order to address this issue, primary total knee replacement can vary depending on the additional builtin stability that may be required.
 In certain circumstances, it is necessary to use a replacement that is designed to substitute for one or more of the damaged ligaments.